zwang695/alexa-skills-list/README.md

 *null*

-Use your voice to control your tado?
-Smart Thermostat and Smart AC Control
+Use your voice to control your tado° Smart Thermostat and Smart AC Control

 ***